JohnAustinDev/osis-converters/ReadMe.md

 # osis2ebooks

 ## SYNOPSIS
 Create epub and azw3 eBooks from OSIS files.
 Once Paratext SFM files have been converted to OSIS XML, eBooks can be created from the OSIS sources.
 Both the MAINMOD and DICTMOD OSIS files are integrated into an eBook publication.
 If there are sub-publications as part of the translation, eBooks for each of these will also be created.
-Finally a separate eBook for each Bible book is created.
+Optionally a separate eBook for each Bible book may be created.

 The following `config.conf` entries control eBook production: